 A data center audit focusing on physical security will document and ensure that the appropriate procedures and technology are in place to avoid downtime, disasters, unauthorized access, and breaches.
 It includes issues such as:

 - Screening of employees and contractors who access equipment

 - Biometrics or other forms of access control

 - Cabinet-level security

 In addition to analyzing current security processes, a security audit can also provide you with improvement recommendations.

+Collectively, data centers utilize about three percent of the world’s electricity, but much of that power is used by smaller, less efficient facilities that are plagued by poor design, inconsistent processes, and limited oversight.
 A data center energy efficiency audit helps you pinpoint potential ways to reduce energy usage and utility bills.
-By taking a close look at power use, the thermal environment and lighting levels, an energy audit can uncover things such as malfunctioning equipment, incorrect HVAC settings and lights being left on in unused/unoccupied spaces.
+By taking a close look at power use, the thermal environment, and lighting levels, an energy audit can uncover things such as malfunctioning equipment, incorrect HVAC settings, and lights being left on in unused/unoccupied spaces.